How To Ask for Payment in an Email [+3 Professional Email Templates]

-- Asking for a payment that’s past due: Download template.
+- Asking for a payment that’s past due politely: Download template

-Typically, when you need to ask for money from your customers, you fall into one of three different scenarios above—all of which require a different way of asking.
-We explore each scenario further below.
+Typically, when you need to ask for money from your customers, you fall into one of four different scenarios above—all of which require a different way of asking.
+Let’s explore each scenario further below.

-1. Asking for Payment in an Email Before You Start a Job
+1. Asking for Payment Before You Start a Job

-Before sending an invoice and payment request, make sure that you have communicated to the customer that you require a deposit upfront.
+Before sending an invoice and payment request, ensure you have communicated to the customer that you require a deposit upfront.
 That way, they aren’t caught off guard by the email.
-This conversation should take place at the time they agreed to have you provide the goods or services.
+This conversation should occur when you’re scheduled to provide the goods or services.
 Typically, if you send customers a quote or proposal, the upfront deposit should also be outlined in those documents.

 - Total cost of the job